encoreshao/bullethell.p5js/README.md

 ### Key Controls

-- Press 'r' to restart game
+- Press 'r' or 'space' to restart game

 ### Screenshots